Enhanced Fujita scale: Damage indicators and degrees of damage

 The EF scale currently has 28 damage indicators (DI), or types of structures and vegetation, each with a varying number of degrees of damage (DoD).
 Each structure has a maximum DoD value, which is given by total destruction.
 Lesser damage to a structure will yield lower DoD values.
-The links in the right column of the following table describe the degrees of damage for the damage indicators listed in each row.
+Wind speed estimates are divided into three categories; Lower Bound (LB), Expected (EXP), and Upper Bound (UB).
+EXP is the average wind speed estimate needed to cause the DoD for the "typical construction" of the DI.
+If the construction of the DI was better/worse than typical, the LB/UB values would be used.